Are Four-Cylinder Muscle Cars Still Popular?

-Before 2015, If you would have told any muscle car enthusiast that the Ford Mustang and the Chevrolet Camaro were going have four-cylinder engines under their hoods, they probably would have laughed and maybe even gotten a little angry.
+Before 2015, If you had told any muscle car enthusiast that the Ford Mustang and the Chevrolet Camaro would have four-cylinder engines under their hoods, they probably would have laughed and maybe even gotten a little angry.
 Fast forward to today, and the base Ford Mustang EcoBoost and Chevrolet Camaro LS are now commonplace.
-It’s been five years since both muscle cars took the fuel-efficient, four-banger leap and while they might still be shunned by enthusiasts, they’re still being offered by each brand.
+It’s been five years since both muscle cars took the fuel-efficient, four-banger leap, and while they might still be shunned by enthusiasts, they’re still being offered by each brand.

 2020 Ford Mustang EcoBoost